How To Bathe Your Cat (And Find Out The Best Shampoo To Use)

 Begin bathing your cat periodically when they are a kitten.
 This gets them used to the process and prevents misunderstandings and bloodshed down the road.

 Did you adopt an older cat?
 Older cats that have never been bathed take some convincing about bath time.
-Watch the video below, then follow these steps on how to bathe a cat to ensure a positive, safe experience for you and your cat.
+Watch the video below, to get an idea of how to bathe a cat to ensure a positive, safe experience for you and your cat.

 Time your bath.
 Observe your cat to see if there is time of day your cat is more mellow than others.
 Don’t bathe your cat in the middle of her hunting hour.
 She will not appreciate the interruption.
 Choose a time when she is relaxed and receptive.